ovh/docs/pages/cloud/vps/configuring-ip-aliasing/guide.en-us.md

 sudo nano /etc/netplan/50-cloud-init.yaml
 ```

 Do not modify the existing lines in the configuration file.
-Add your failover IP address by adding a second configuration block for the public interface according to the example below:
+Add your Additional IP address by adding a second configuration block for the public interface according to the example below:

 ```yaml
 network: